HELOC vs. Home Appreciation Partnership: Which Is the smarter move when buying your next home?

 Who holds titleHomeowner retainsHomeowner retains

-Low interest rate preservedYes — existing rate is kept intactYes — But new debt is added on top at a higher interest rate
+Low interest rate preservedYes — existing rate stays intactYes — but new higher-rate debt added

-Investment upsideHomeowner participates in appreciationThe difference between debt and liabilities
+Investment upsideHomeowner participates in appreciationHomeowner receives investment profit minus liabilities

-Lender notification requiredNo — no new credit eventYes — new credit line opened
+Lender notification requiredNo — no new credit addedYes — new credit line opened

-Ideal forMoving to a new home while preserving an assetAccessing equity while staying put
+Best forMoving while preserving & profiting from the assetAccessing equity while staying put

 Which Option Makes More Sense When You’re Moving?

-If your goal is to tap equity while staying in your home long-term, a HELOC may still have a role.
-But if you're planning to move and buy a new primary residence, the HAP is built for exactly that scenario.
+But if you’re planning to move and buy a new primary residence, the HAP is built for exactly that situation.
+It solves the three biggest problems a HELOC creates:

 Is the HAP Right for You?

-• You have a low interest rate, and your home meets the qualifying criteria
+• You have a low interest rate and your home meets qualifying criteria

-• You've built meaningful equity in your current home and are ready to move
+• You’ve built meaningful equity and are ready to move

-• You want to buy a new primary residence without compromising your DTI
+• You want to buy your next home without hurting your DTI

-• You'd like to preserve your existing low mortgage rate rather than add new debt on top of it
+• You’d like to preserve your low mortgage rate

-• You want continued upside in the property without the burden of managing it yourself
+• You want continued upside in the property without any management hassle

-• You'd prefer a faster, more predictable exit than a traditional listing process
+• You want a faster, cleaner process than a traditional sale